meilingfeng/Bird_Outages_MA/README.md

 To run the analysis and generate figures, download Bird_Outages_MA, unzip all files, create a new R project in the Bird_Outages_MA folder, and run the 0_Main.R script.
 0_Main.R sources the scripts for each part of the analysis and figure generation.

 Please cite the outage data, bird data, and figures generated in this analysis as the following:
 Feng, M.-L.E., Owolabi, O.O., Schafer, L.J., Sengupta, S., Wang, L., Matteson, D.S., Che-Castaldo, J.P., and Sunter, D.A.
 2021.
-Informing data-driven analyses of animal-related electric outages using species distribution models and community science data [Manuscript Submitted for Publication].
+Analysis of animal-related electric outages using species distribution models and community science data [Manuscript Submitted for Publication].